andresoviedo/google-drive-ftp-adapter/README.md

 (f) fixed, (i) improved, (n) new feature

+- v1.2.0 (10/10/2015)
+ - (n) support for assembly application into jar-with-dependencies.jar
+ - (n) support for configuration.properties
+ - (n) new properties can be configured like "ftp.user", "ftp.pass" "os.illegalCharacters"
 - v1.1.0 (09/10/2015)
- - (n) Complete refactoring to simplify design and to allow adding more features
+ - (i) Complete refactoring to simplify design and to allow adding more features
  - (f) Illegal filename handling
  - (f) Fixed several issues.
 Tested with Beyond Compare, FileZilla & Telnet
 - v1.0.1